yell0wsuit/health-survival-docusaurus/docs/apple-health/headphones-and-hearing-health.md

 <small>*Exposure limits derived from World Health Organization recommendations.*</small>

 ## What You Can Do
 The best way to protect your hearing is to limit how long and how often you listen at a loud level.
-You can see your listening habits in Headphone Audio Levels.
-You can also set a volume limit in Settings to reduce your exposure to loud sound levels.
+You can see your listening habits in apps that track headphone audio levels on your device.
+You can also set a volume limit in the device settings to reduce your exposure to loud sound levels.

 You can also receive notifications when you’ve gone over different thresholds for safe listening.